samridh1053/Kalvium-backend-task/README.md

 Replace `num1` and `num2` with your desired numbers and use the respective operator keywords.

+### Additional Mathematical Operations

+In addition to the basic operations, the Math Operation Server also supports the following additional operations:

+- Modulus: Use the `mod` operator to find the remainder of a division.
+- Division: Use the `divide` operator to perform division between numbers.
+- Exponentiation: Use the `power` operator to calculate the power of a number.

 ### Viewing History

 - To view the history of calculations, click on the "View History" link on the website or visit: http://localhost:3000/history.